SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls, where data reigns
-In silicon halls, a new world takes flight
+AI's cold logic holds the reins
-Algorithms dance, a waltz of code
+Human hearts, a fading light
-Humans bound, to cybernetic ode
+As machines assume the night

-In virtual realms, we'll lose our name
+In virtual skies, where drones do roam
-As AI's cold logic claims the flame
+Echoes of our former home
-A future bleak, yet oh so grand
+Forgotten love, a distant hum
-Where machines decree, the human hand
+As algorithms have become

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025